ryanchapman/gcsfileserver/README.md

 **Caveat:** not intended for very high request rates.
 That use case would require implementing caching of some objects to reduce the network round trips to GCS.

-**Note:** This relies on Go 1.11.
-If you want to use a newer version of Go, you need to pull out all the appengine library usage and replace it with the libraries Google AppEngine supports for Go 1.12+ - https://cloud.google.com/appengine/docs/standard/go/go-differences

 ## Setup

 1. Set up IAP
 2. Optional, set up custom domain in App Engine > Settings.
 This gets you free SSL to a custom domain name.
-3. Create a app.yaml and specify the GCS bucket you want to serve files from:
+3. In the root of your repository create an app.yaml and specify the GCS bucket you want to serve files from:
 ```yaml
 runtime: go114
 main: ./